Karoo National Park

 A Walk to the Past

 The Fossil Trail is a must for all visitors to the Karoo National Park.
 It is even accessible to wheelchair users and makes for a great group outing.
 It is only 400m long, but it perfectly encompasses the geology and paleontology of the Great Karoo.
-It is an educational experience and can be done at your preferred pace. as information.
+It is an educational experience and can be done at your preferred pace.

 2